Ira Hansen: Legislative Record

 Hansen currently serves as the Chairman of the Nevada Assembly's Judiciary Committee.
-In the 5 years he's held office Hansen has built an impressive legislative record.
-In 2011 Hansen codified his reputation as a 2nd Amendment leader by authoring AB217 which repealed restrictions on some firearm sales.
+In 2011, Hansen authorized AB217, which repealed restrictions on some firearm sales.
 AB217 passed unanimously and was signed by Governor Brian Sandoval.
-In 2015 Hansen sponsor legislation that allowed firearms to be carried and stored in family foster homes, in certain circumstances (AB167.)
+In 2015, Hansen sponsored legislation that allowed firearms to be carried and stored in family foster homes in certain circumstances (AB167).

-Hansen has also been a staunch advocate for the federal government transferring control of land in Nevada back to the state.
-In 2013 Hansen passed AB227 which created the Nevada Land Management Task Force, with the goal of studying the transfer of federal land back to Nevada.
-In 2015 following the findings of the study Hansen sponsored and passed SRJ1 and SRJ2 which first urged the United States Congress to transfer the title of some public lands to the state of Nevada and second required the federal government to share receipts from commercial activity on the land which the state and the counties in which the activities were performed.
+Hansen supports the transfer of Nevada land from the federal government to the state government.
+In 2013, Hansen passed AB227, which created the Nevada Land Management Task Force with the goal of studying the transfer of federal land back to Nevada.
+Using the findings of the study, Hansen sponsored and passed SRJ1 and SRJ2 in 2015, which first urged the United States Congress to transfer the title of some public lands to the state of Nevada and second required the federal government to share receipts from commercial activity on the land which the state and the counties in which the activities were performed.

 Ratings and Endorsements

 Hansen has been endorsed by the National Federation of Independent Business in 2016 and 2015.

-Hansen received a 100% rating from the National Rifle Association after they endorsed him in 2012 and gave him an "A" rating in 2011.
+Hansen received a 100% rating from the NRA Political Victory Fund after they endorsed him in 2012 and gave him an "A" rating in 2011.

-Awards

-In March 2016 the Associated General Contractors honored Hansen as an outstanding community member.